yubozhao/Yatai/docs/admin-guide.md

     Yatai uses Nginx ingress controller to facilitates access to deployments and canary deployments.

+### Default CRD installed:

+* *Bento deployment*:

+    This CRD manages bento deployments.
+Users can create deployment with kubectl by using this CRD definition.

+* *deployments.component.yatai*:

+    Yatai uses this CRD to manage various componenets and depdenency services.

 ## Local Minikube Installation

 Minikube is recommended for development and testing purpose only.